Your building's copper lines

-AT&T, Verizon, Frontier, and Lumen are retiring copper POTS lines across 19 states — 1,711 wire centers and counting.
-Fire alarm communicators stop dialing.
-Elevator emergency phones go dead.
-Security panels disconnect.
-The 90-day FCC disconnect clock is ticking.
-We replace copper lines with certified cellular POTS-in-a-box solutions that pass NFPA 72, ASME A17.1, and UL 864.
+AT&T has filed copper retirement notices across 19 states — 1,711 wire centers and counting.
+Fire alarms stop monitoring.
+Elevator phones go dead.
+Security disconnects.
+The 90-day clock is ticking.

 Your DACT dials the monitoring station over copper.
 When the line dies, the monitoring station never gets the call.
 You fail your next NFPA 72 inspection.